 Humps will generally hold all types of fish.
 Locate those with a shallow feeding shelf that borders deep water, and you may hit a gold mine.

-Lures of the Night
+Fishing Lures for the Night

-No matter what specie you plan to target, there are a few simple rules for selecting baits.
+No matter what specie you plan to target, there are a few simple rules for selecting fishing baits.
 Offering the fish a silhouette at night is your best bet for getting a strike.
 Since the sky will be lighter than the water, the color black will be most visible, and is a nighttime standard when it comes to fishing.

 Sound is also important at night, as fish use their inner ears and lateral line to detect motion and disturbances.
 Noisy topwaters, rattling crankbaits, and flipping jigs or worms with sound chambers will allow fish to key in on baits more easily.